scrapy/scrapy/docs/topics/settings.rst

 .. setting:: DOMAIN_SCHEDULER

-DOMAIN_SCHEDULER
+SPIDER_SCHEDULER
 ----------------

-Default: ``'scrapy.contrib.domainsch.FifoDomainScheduler'``
+Default: ``'scrapy.contrib.spiderscheduler.FifoSpiderScheduler'``

-The Domain Scheduler to use.
-The domain scheduler returns the next domain (spider) to scrape.
+The Spider Scheduler to use.
+The spider scheduler returns the next spider to scrape.

 .. setting:: DOWNLOADER_DEBUG